bmrb-io/PyBMRB/docs/usage/example.rst

     `Click here for interactive html for CYS-CB histogram with in 5 std on both sides of the mean <../_static/cys_cb_hist_sd5.html>`_

-- Example 17: Chemical shift distribution of CYS-CB with Ph filter
+- Example 17: Chemical shift distribution of CYS-CB with Ph cs_filt

-You may use experimental conditions like  Ph or temperature values as a filter
+You may use experimental conditions like  Ph or temperature values as a cs_filt

 .. code:: python